Iced Cinnamon Dolce Latte (Starbucks Copycat Recipe)

 How To Make A Homemade Cinnamon Dolce Latte

-• Bring the syrup ingredients to a simmer on the stove, then set aside to cool.
+• Bring the simple syrup ingredients to a simmer on the stove in a small saucepan, then set aside to cool.

 • Fill your shaker with ice, then pour in 1 tablespoon of syrup and a double shot of espresso and shake.